 Problem Statement 1 (Prioritized): Lamar has an ever growing diverse population.
-Our population consists of 34.1 limited English proficient students, 47.8 Hispanic, 29.2 White, 9.8 Black, 8.2 Asian, 4.1 Multiple, 0.5 American Indian, 0.4 Pacific Islander.
+Our population consists of 29.2 limited English proficient students, 46.8 Hispanic, 30.5 White, 9.1 Black, 8.3 Asian, 4.3 Multiple, 0.6 American Indian, 0.4 Pacific Islander.
 Our campus continues to become more diverse and the amount of languages students and families speak continues to grow.
-Root Cause: The need to intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.
+Root Cause: Students and staff may feel they have few opportunities to share and celebrate their language and culture.
+The entire staff does not intentionally maintain and work on a continuous improvement cycle that makes all students feel welcomed and valued with fidelity.